wikimedia/mediawiki-extensions-TimedMediaHandler/MwEmbedModules/EmbedPlayer/binPlayers/ogv.js/readme.md

 ## Updates

+* 1.1.0 - 2016-05-10
+ * fixed background tab audio performance
+ * fixed race condition in poster removal
+ * updated audio-feeder to 0.3.0
+ * refactored parts of build using webpack
+ * reduction in unnecessary globals
+ * added stubs for standard properties
+ * volume property now works
+ * seeking is much more reliable
+ * switching sources is much more reliable
+ * Chrome input corruption bug fixed
+ * console spam on oggs without skeleton track fixed
 * 1.0 - 2015-09-04
  * initial stable release, as used on Wikipedia

 ## Current status

-As of August 2015, ogv.js can be seen in action [on Wikipedia and Wikimedia Commons](https://commons.wikimedia.org/wiki/Commons:Video) in Safari and IE/Edge where native Ogg and WebM playback is not available.
+Since August 2015, ogv.js can be seen in action [on Wikipedia and Wikimedia Commons](https://commons.wikimedia.org/wiki/Commons:Video) in Safari and IE/Edge where native Ogg and WebM playback is not available.
 (See [technical details on MediaWiki integration](https://www.mediawiki.org/wiki/Extension:TimedMediaHandler/ogv.js).)

 See also a standalone demo with performance metrics at https://brionv.com/misc/ogv.js/demo/